BobBlank12/certlint/README.md

 ### Prerequisites

-Run CertLint offline in Docker:
+#To run CertLint offline using Docker:
 [Install Docker](https://docs.docker.com/get-docker/)

-Pull the latest CertLint Docker image:
+#Pull the latest CertLint Docker image:
 ```
 docker pull bkblankdocker/certlint:latest
 ```

-At this point, you can disconnect your network connections if you don't trust the container to "phone home" and steal any certificates/keys/passwords you provide.
+#At this point, you can disconnect your network connections if you don't trust the container to "phone home" and steal any certificates/keys/passwords you provide.

-Run the container:
+#Run the container:
 ```
 docker run -d -p 5000:5000 bkblankdocker/certlint:latest
 ```